 Individual maps communicate through visual grammars, supplemented by text.
 But text on maps is an almost entirely untapped source for understanding how knowledge of place is constructed.
 Investigating map content at scale can teach us about what has been preserved and omitted in the cartographic record.
 Such knowledge is a key starting point for understanding why using map text to enrich collection metadata may be advisable (when collection records lack any or only the most superficial geographic or locational information) or potentially harmful (when map text replicates colonial power structures).

-MRM will enable researchers and cultural institutions to generate and analyze this data, contributing to metadata creation and decolonisation efforts, and enhancing map accessibility and discoverability.
+MRM will enable researchers and cultural institutions to generate and analyse this data, contributing to metadata creation and decolonisation efforts, and enhancing map accessibility and discoverability.

 By predicting what type of content text on maps represents (buildings, mountains, etc.) and linking to gazetteers (indexes of places and related metadata, like locations), we unlock the potential for users to find and interpret maps by the thousands.